A Complete Active Space Self-Consistent Field approach for molecules in QED environments: CASSCF Theory

-The first implementations of CASSCF relied on first-order solvers and among these, the super-CI approach is the most widely applied~\cite{roos1980sci1, roos1980sci2}.
-However, using this scheme, the optimization of the CASSCF wavefunction is affected by severe convergence issues.
-This led to the development of robust second-order quadratically-convergent solvers which exhibit better convergence properties in a reduced number of iterations~\cite{jensen1984direct, jensen1986direct, jensen1987efficient, werner1980quadratically, werner1985second, sun2017general, ma2017second, kreplin2019second, kreplin2020mcscf, nottoli2021second, helmich2022trust}.
-CASSCF implementations based on second-order algorithms are nowadays relatively well-established in the quantum chemistry community and are available in the majority of the mostly used software packages~\cite{aidas2014d, aquilante2020modern, matthews2020coupled, sun2020recent, neese2012orca}.
+This led to the development of robust second-order quadratically-convergent solvers, which exhibit better convergence properties in a reduced number of iterations at the price of a higher cost for each step~\cite{jensen1984direct, jensen1986direct, jensen1987efficient, werner1980quadratically, werner1985second, sun2017general, ma2017second, kreplin2019second, kreplin2020mcscf, nottoli2021second, helmich2022trust}.
+CASSCF implementations based on second-order algorithms are nowadays relatively well-established in the quantum chemistry community and are available in the majority of the most used software packages~\cite{aidas2014d, aquilante2020modern, matthews2020coupled, sun2020recent, neese2012orca}.
 This approach is particularly convenient for the application to simulate small molecular systems, and calculations on larger systems are nowadays efficiently performed with the aid of parallelization, AO-based implementations, or by exploiting the Cholesky decomposition or the resolution of identity (RI) approximation of the two-electron integrals~\cite{nottoli2021second, helmich2022trust}.

 In MCSCF theory, the first step towards the implementation of the method is an appropriate choice of the parametrization for the wavefunction.
 The orbital part is parametrized in terms of an exponential transformation with the anti-Hermitian operator $\hat{\kappa}$ defined as: